satomm1/mattbot_record/readme.md

 pip install silero-vad
 pip install -U openai-whisper
 ```
+You will also need to download model files for openWakeWord.
+You can do this with `openwakeword.utils.download_models()` in python, or you can just run `./scripts/wakeword.py` which will also download the necessary model files.

 Putting all this together, we create a function which:
 1) Initializes the I2S interface on the Jetson.
 2) Records audio using the I2S interface.